 - 1 The VPN Broker Domain is a virtual network.
 The VPN Broker Domain is identified by a unique MAC address prefix.
 In this example, the MAC address prefix is 02:02:02. - 2 Each VPN Broker Member has an IP address that is part of the virtual network defined in the VPN Broker Domain. - Each VPN Broker Member is identified by a unique partial MAC address. - 3 VPN Broker Gateway A is identified by a unique VPN Broker Gateway ID number.
-In this example, the VPN Broker Gateway ID is 10. - 4 The VPN Broker Gateway B is identified by a unique VPN Broker Gateway ID number.
+In this example, the VPN Broker Gateway ID is 10. - This gateway has been configured in the primary NGFW Manager.
+Changes that you make to the list of VPN Broker members in the primary NGFW Manager are automatically synchronized to other gateways. - 4 The VPN Broker Gateway B is identified by a unique VPN Broker Gateway ID number.
 In this example, the VPN Broker Gateway ID is 11.